janvonbargen/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 The purpose of the Realtime API is to provide real-time data for each of Auckland's public transport modes: buses, trains and ferries.

 At the time of writing, only real-time data for buses is available.
-Integration of real-time data is in progress, and ferries are planned.
+Integration of real-time train data is in progress, and ferries are planned.
 {: .note}

 Most of the public transport data available follow the model of Google's Realtime Transit Specification (GTFS Realtime).
 A good place to start is the [GTFS Realtime Reference](https://developers.google.com/transit/gtfs-realtime/reference/).
 This will tell you a lot about the domain: entities, trip updates, vehicle positions and alerts (to name the top-level structural elements).